 In early January 2021, ADVA issued an outlook with revenues of between EUR 580 and 610 million and a pro forma EBIT margin between 6 % and 9 % of revenues.
 With the publication of the financial figures for the financial year 2020 on February 25, 2021, ADVA's management board indicated that the first quarter of 2021 could be substantially more successful compared to previous Q1 results due to the high order backlog.
-As a result of the very successful Q1 results and the very promising outlook for the rest of the financial year, the management

-"Recently we've had to pull together like never before to overcome new challenges.
-Now our open edge innovation is helping customers recover, adapt and thrive in the digital era." board increased the profitability outlook from 6 % to 9 % of revenues to 6 % to 10 % of revenues.
-The Q2 results were also very pleasing and the management board therefore decided again to adjust the outlook and to narrow the profitability outlook to 7 % to 10 % of revenues.
+As a result of the very successful Q1 results and the very promising outlook for the rest of the financial year, the management board increased the profitability outlook from 6 % to 9 % of revenues to 6 % to 10 % of revenues.
+The O2 results were also very pleasing and the management board therefore decided again to adjust the outlook and to narrow the profitability outlook to 7 % to 10 % of revenues.
 The revenue outlook was retained due to the high degree of uncertainty with regard to the delivery bottlenecks.
 ADVA closed the financial year with revenues of EUR 603.3 million and a pro forma EBIT margin of 9.1 %.
 Both revenues and profitability were at the upper end of the recently published guidance range.